Russification: Finland

-The Russification of Finland (1899–1905, 1908–1917), sortokaudet ("times of oppression" in Finnish) was a governmental policy of the Russian Empire aimed at the termination of Finland's autonomy.
+The Russification of Finland (1899–1905, 1908–1917), "times of oppression" (sortokaudet in Finnish, förtrycksperioden in Swedish) was a governmental policy of the Russian Empire aimed at the termination of Finland's autonomy.
 Finnish opposition to Russification was one of the main factors that ultimately led to Finland's declaration of independence in 1917.

 Estonia

 For many centuries, Estonians and Russians lived side by side, but due to deep linguistic and cultural differences, they had little contact.
 The first significant contact occurred in the 18th century when Russia arrived on Estonian lands as a conqueror.